afewvowels/unity_00_10_ml-agents_maze_solver/README.md

 ## Camera Controls
 For your viewing pleasure there are camera controls!
--O - Switch between orthographic & perspective cameras -Z - Resize camera bounds to maze dimensions (orthographic) -Hit this as soon as you start up the program!
+* O - Switch between orthographic & perspective cameras
+* Z - Resize camera bounds to maze dimensions (orthographic)
+  * Hit this as soon as you start up the program!
--Z - Center the camera (perspective)
+* Z - Center the camera (perspective)
--WASD - Move the camera around (perspective)
+* WASD - Move the camera around (perspective)
--QE - Rotate the camera (perspective)
+* QE - Rotate the camera (perspective)

 Anyway, I'm loving working with [Unity's ML-Agents toolkit](https://github.com/Unity-Technologies/ml-agents) and if you haven't seen it before, definitely check it out!